squeaky-c/csgohelper/README.md

 This allows someone to quickly assemble a proper loadout given a specific in-game budget.

 An additional bonus is provided by showing the player their inventory items' ("skins") monetary value.

-##Due 08/25-27:
-Prepare This Readme.

-* Decide on the Idea.
-* Fill out the requirements section and the use case section.
-* Make sure you discuss the idea and milestones with me on the first day, or anytime you decide to pivot your project.
-* You should be able to answer the following every meeting.
-	1. What have I done since our last meeting
-	2. What I plan do to till the next meeting
-	3. Are there any issues that I am stuck on and need help.

-##App requirements(listed formally):

 Primary goals:
 1) Utility strategies for at least two maps (de_mirage, de_inferno)